 on Friday night came at a high cost for coach Löw and his national team.

 Speedy winger Marco Reus, who was expected to play a key role in the team's offensive set-up, sustained a partial tear of his left ankle ligament.
 On Saturday, the German Soccer Association (DFB) announced that due to the injury the national team would be traveling to Brazil without the Borussia Dortmund star.

 Löw has nominated Sampdoria defender Shkodran Mustafi to take Reus' seat on the plane.
-Mustafi was among the last three cuts to the squad that Löw had announced on Monday, along with Marcel Schmelzer and Kevin Volland, to get down to the 23-man roster required for Brazil.
+Mustafi was among the last three cuts to the squad that Löw had announced on Monday, along with Marcel Schmelzer and Kevin Volland, to get down to the23-man roster

 The decision was announced just hours after Reus went down clutching his ankle in pain just before the halftime break in Friday's match.